open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 ## Demo 3: Long-Duration Indoor 2D Picking

-The goal of this demonstration is to show the system in action running Nav2 using the standard 2D SLAM and localization in an indoor setting for long-duration applications involving auto-docking for charging to run over multiple days.
+The goal of this demonstration is to show the system in action running Nav2 using the standard 2D SLAM and localization in an indoor setting for long-duration applications involving auto-docking for charging to run over multiple days for continuous service.
 This was performed at Polymath Robotics in San Francisco by their generous offer to help!

 TODO video
 [![ALT TEXT](./images/demo3.png)](https://www.youtube.com/watch?v=sL2GZdODUcE)

-**Note: Click on the image above to see the Urban Navigation demo in action on YouTube!**
+**Note: Click on the image above to see the Long-Duration Picking demo in action on YouTube!**

 This demonstration sets out a number of picking locations around a central shipping and receiving desk area and place locations at the end of engineering desk rows for delivery of goods.
-In a separate part of the office a docking location is marked by an Apriltag used by Nav2 Docking.
-Note: the Clearpath Jackal does not come with a charging dock nor can it charge while powered on, so the docking is simulated using Nav2 Docking based on the Apriltag feature but doesn't actually charge.
+This demonstrations simulates picks at these locations and places them at the terminus of the desk rows.
+A docking location is marked by an Apriltag used by Nav2 Docking for charging between missions for continuous uptime.
+Note: the Clearpath Jackal does not come with a charging dock nor can it charge while powered on, so the charging is simulated using Nav2 Docking based on the Apriltag feature but doesn't actually charge.
 This is the same detection and docking pipeline you can use with an actual dock however, shown in `opennav_docking`'s examples.

 The map and experiment layout can be seen below: